arunpuri121/Excel-Assignment-2/README.md

 <h2>We have performed following tasks to complete our Analysis.</h2>
 <ol>
   <li><b>Task 1:</b>
-  <p>Create a new table that contains the valid number of technicians allowed for each service type</p>
+  <p>Create a new table that contains the valid number of technicians allowed for each service type, as shown below</p>
   <table>
     <tr>
       <th>Asses</th>